mainedmr/Landings_Portal/about.md

 Welcome to the state of Maine Department of Marine Resources Landings Data Portal.
 This application presents non-confidential landings per year, species, and port in various graphical and tabular formats.

-Last updated August 13, 2024 with landings data through the end of 2023.
+Last updated April 29th, 2025 with landings data through the end of 2024.

 # Caveats/Data Limitations